 The ELI program helps students improve both their communication skills and their academic English skills.
-As a result, students will not only be able to communicate more effectively in the real world, but they will also be able to participate more actively in their credit courses.
+As a result, students will not only be able to communicate more effectively in the real world, but they will also be able to participate more actively in any academic study they undertake.